BITBEST Global Summit Tour Vietnam Will Be Launched Soon

-(MENAFN- TimesNewswire ) In today's digital economy era, blockchain technology has become the cornerstone of the“Internet of value”, which maximizes the value of data through distributed storage systems, forms a new business model, and explores a wider variety of value transmission.
+(MENAFN- Media OutReach Newswire) DUBAI, UAE - Media OutReach - 29 November 2023 - In today's digital economy era, blockchain technology has become the cornerstone of the "Internet of value", which maximizes the value of data through distributed storage systems, forms a new business model, and explores a wider variety of value transmission.
 BITBEST is at the forefront of this change, committed to promoting blockchain technology innovation and business model reconstruction.

 BITBEST is an aggregator of decentralized trading in the WEB3.0 space.
 It provides crypto users with a decentralized trading platform for leveraged contracts, as well as a service for matching loans and loans.
 Through its own development plan and trading technology strategy, it is carrying out the layout of global compliance trading market on both lines, and is committed to creating a new generation of digital asset trading business territory.